Medical Board Attorney

 - You will refuse to make matters worse by adding procedural issues — such as a tardy response — to the equation.

-The best course of action you can take is simply to pick up a phone and call a medical license law defense lawyer who has experience in responding to administrative complaints and in dealing with state medical boards regarding licensure issues.
+The best course of action you can take is simply to pick up a phone and call a medical license defense attorney who has experience in responding to administrative complaints and in dealing with state medical boards regarding licensure issues.

-Working with an attorney puts you in the best possible position for a successful outcome.
+Working with a medical license defense attorney puts you in the best possible position for a successful outcome.
 It also allows you to take some of the stress of this situation off your shoulders sooner than later.
 A medical board hearing is trying enough as it is.

 But no matter what you do, do not make the mistake of failing to respond on time.
 Read the instructions carefully, comply with them fully, choose your wording wisely, and leave yourself a comfortable window of time before the response deadline.